Fatal accident on Troupe Street in Augusta - NewsBreak

 AUGUSTA, Ga.
 (WJBF) – Richmond County Sheriff’s Office deputies and the Richmond County Coroner’s Office are investigating a fatal traffic accident that occurred on the 1500 block of Troupe Street.

 Two vehicles collided head on.
 One driver was pronounced dead at the scene.
-The other driver received minor injuries.18-wheeler goes over Augusta Canal Bridge, bridge to reopen Wednesday evening
+The other driver received minor injuries.ALSO ON WJBF: Friendly family man’s 50-year secret: He was fugitive, too

-The identity of the deceased driver will not be released until the next of kin is notified.
-There is no further information at this time.
+Richmond County Coroner Mark Bowen has identified the victim as 42-year-old Rachel Diane Reeves.
+She was pronounced dead at the scene of the accident.

 Count on WJBF NewsChannel 6 for more information on this developing investigation.